aparnaittekot/aparnaittekot.github.io/_tabs/about.md

 ## What will this blog have?
  <div align="justify">
 I would be sharing my learnings around various interesting topics I have come accross.
-Do support me in liking and sharing the blog posts if you liked it.
+Do share and like the blog posts if found them interesting.
 Feel free to also add comments if you would love to hear more from me any particular topic.
 </div>